 There is no camping or accommodation within the National Monument boundaries.
 However, there are a variety of places to pull off and freedom camp if you are self-contained nearby, as well as a couple of campsites and accommodation options in Mitchell and Prineville.

-You will find more options in Prineville but it is located a little further away from the Painted Hills.
+You will find the most options for accommodation in Prineville but it is located about an hour away from the Painted Hills.

-Both Google Maps and any travel app will list a few places to freedom camp nearby (search Google Maps for camping near Mitchell and some will pop up).
-However, the only official campsite next to the park is the Bridge Creek Campground.
-During peak season, from May to October, sites can be reserved in advance.
-The rest of the year sites are available on a first-come, first-serve basis.
+The closest official campsite to the park entrance is the Bridge Creek Campground.
+During peak season (from May to October), sites can be reserved in advance.
+Throughout the rest of the year, sites are only available on a first-come, first-serve basis.

 Fun Facts About the Oregon Painted Hills Unit

-- Painted Hills is so named for its banded striations and colorful layers, corresponding to different geological eras.
+- The Painted Hills derive their name from the banded striations and colorful layers that correspond with different geological eras.

 - 35 million years ago the area was an ancient river floodplain.